Father (1990 film): Plot

 The film begins with a scene of an open pit full of shot naked bodies somewhere in Lithuania during the Second World War.
 A young Iya Zetnick crawls out of the bodies in tears, apparently having survived a massacre.

-Decades later in modern-day Melbourne we are introduced to Joe Muller and his affable family.
+Decades later in modern-day Melbourne Joe Muller and his affable family are introduced.
 His adult daughter Anne lives with him, and one day she receives a phone call from Iya Zetnick, asking her to ensure she watches a television current affairs show coming up.
 Joe thinks it concerns a trivial matter about his business, but he and his family are shocked when the show instead links him to the massacre of Iya's family in Lithuania.

 Joe suddenly becomes the centre of attention.
 His family sticks by him, but some seeds of doubt are sown.
 Eventually he is arrested and sent to trial, but is found not guilty on account of insufficient evidence.
 Still, Anne is now increasingly concerned about her father's past, and confronts him.

 Iya breaks into their house, armed with a pistol.
 She confronts Anne and her father, and when she is capable of shooting Joe, she shoots herself instead.
 Anne is left in no doubt about her father's crimes, and Joe is left estranged from his family.